-- 1. Date and time of the event
+- 1. Date and time of the event;

-- 2. Type of event
+- 2. Type of event;

-- 3. Subject identity
+- 3. Subject identity;

-- 4. The outcome (success or failure) of the event
+- 4. The outcome (success or failure) of the event;

-- 5. Additional information in Table 26. [no additional information]
+- 5. Additional information in Table 2;

+- 6. For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, [no additional information].